Nottingham Forest F.C.

+Founded in 1865, Nottingham Forest have played their home games at the City Ground since 1898.
+The club has won two European Cups (now the UEFA Champions League), making them one of six English clubs to have claimed the competition.
+Forest is the only team in Europe to have won the European Cup or Champions League more often than the domestic championship (one).
+Additionally, they have secured one UEFA Super Cup, one League title, two FA Cups, four League Cups, and one FA Charity Shield.

-Nottingham Forest have won two European Cups, one UEFA Super Cup, one League title, two FA Cups, four League Cups, and one FA Charity Shield.
-The club has competed in the top two tiers of English football since its admission to the Football League, with the exception of five seasons in the third tier.
-Its most successful period was under the management of Brian Clough and Peter Taylor in the late 1970s and early 1980s, which included back-to-back wins in the European Cup in 1979 and 1980.
+The club has competed in the top two tiers of English football in all but five seasons since their admission to the Football League.
+Its most successful period came under the management of Brian Clough and Peter Taylor in the late 1970s and early 1980s, during which they achieved back-to-back European Cup triumphs in 1979 and 1980.

-In Clough's last decade at the club, the Nottingham Forest team won the 1989 and 1990 League Cups and were losing finalists in the 1991 FA Cup Final and 1992 League Cup Final, before relegation from the Premier League in 1993.
-Upon an immediate return Forest finished third in the Premier League in 1995, before the club suffered relegations from the top flight again in 1997 and 1999.
-The team returned to the Premier League by winning the 2022 Championship play-off final against Huddersfield Town.
+In Clough's final decade at the club, Forest won the 1989 and 1990 League Cups.
+They were also losing finalists in the 1991 FA Cup final and 1992 League Cup final, before relegation from the Premier League in 1993.
+Upon their immediate return, Forest finished third in the Premier League in 1995, before suffering relegation again in 1997 and 1999.
+The team returned to the Premier League by winning the play-offs in 2022.

-The club's fiercest rivalry is with Derby County, with whom they contest the East Midlands derby.
-The two clubs have met a total of 109 times, with Forest claiming the most victories (43), the longest win streak (5), and the longest unbeaten run (10) which runs from 11 March 2018 to the present day.
+Forest's main rivalry is with Derby County, with whom they contest the East Midlands derby.
+In 2007 the Brian Clough Trophy was founded, which has since then been given to the winner.